andeya/env/README.md

 # Usage

 ```
-// If the environment variable `abc` is empty, the default value` 1` is returned.
+// If the environment variable `abc` is empty, the default value `15` is returned.
 result := env.Int("abc", 15)

 println(result==15) // print `true`